(RATIFIED AT THE MDTSEA SPRING CONFERENCE 2018)

 Section 1: Membership in this Association shall be Professional, Life, Honorary, Sustaining, and Affiliate.

-Section 2: Professional members shall be persons licensed by the Minnesota State Board of Teaching to teach or supervise Driver and Traffic Safety Education Programs; persons responsible for the supervision of Traffic Safety Education programs endorsed by the Minnesota Department of Children, Families, and Learning; persons employed in College Driver and Traffic Safety Education Programs; and persons employed by the Minnesota Department of Children, Families, and Learning to work in the Driver and Traffic Safety Education Field.
+Section 2: Professional members shall be persons licensed by the Minnesota State Board of Teaching to teach or supervise Driver and Traffic Safety Education Programs; persons responsible for the supervision of Traffic Safety Education programs endorsed by the Minnesota Department of of Public Safety; persons employed in College Driver and Traffic Safety Education Programs; and persons employed by the Minnesota Department of of Public Safety to work in the Driver and Traffic Safety Education Field.

 Section 3: Life membership will be granted to all professional members when they retire from teaching driver education and request life membership.
 Life members will enjoy all the benefits accorded to professional members, but they will not be required to pay annual dues.